Introduction

 Incidence

-The incidence of pediatric brain tumors is presently 3.3 cases per 100,000 children in North America.
+The incidence of pediatric brain tumors is roughly 3.3 cases per 100,000 children in North America.

 About 3000 children are diagnosed with brain tumors annually in the US.